-Claim: Adolph "Harpo" Marx changed his name to "Arthur" in order to avoid an association with German dictator Adolph Hitler.
+Claim: Harpo Marx changed his given name from Adolph to Arthur in order to avoid an association with Adolf Hitler.

-The renaming frenzy didn't carry over to World War II (in part because the Nazis did such a thorough job of demonizing themselves), but one result of the Nazi era in Germany was the long-lasting stigmatization of the names "Adolph" and "Hitler," as thousands of people (on both sides) bearing these names changed them in order to avoid any association with the notorious German dictator.
-So when Marx Brothers fans eventually learned that Arthur "Harpo" Marx had been born Adolph Marx, they naturally assumed he had changed his first name for similar reasons.
-But this was a retroactive explanation for a transition that had actually taken place many years earlier.
+The renaming frenzy didn't carry over to World War II (in large part because the Nazis did such a thorough job of demonizing themselves), but one result of the Nazi era in Germany was the long-lasting stigmatization of the names "Adolph" and "Hitler."
+Thousands of people (on both sides of the conflict) bearing those names changed them in order to avoid any association with the notorious German dictator.
+So when Marx Brothers fans eventually learned that although Harpo Marx had always stated his first name as Arthur, he had actually been born Adolph Marx, they naturally assumed he had changed his first name for a similar reason.
+In fact, this was a retroactive explanation for a transition that had actually taken place many years earlier.

-Little Adolph Marx had quickly been nicknamed "Ahdie," a name he much preferred to "Adolph" — so much so that he eventually adopted the name "Arthur" in place of his given name.
-When, exactly, Adolph became Arthur is difficult to pin down, but the change seems to have been effected by 1911, and he was identified as "Arthur" in newspaper reviews of Marx Brothers performances as early as 1913 — long before the world had heard of an Austrian named Adolph Hitler, well before the outbreak of World War I, and even a few years before that momentous day when he was tagged with the moniker of "Harpo."
+Although Harpo was indeed born under the name of Adolph Marx, he had quickly been nicknamed "Ahdie," a name he much preferred to Adolph — so much so that he eventually adopted the name Arthur in place of his given name.
+When exactly Adolph became Arthur is difficult to pin down, but the change seems to have been effected by 1911; and newspaper reviews of Marx Brothers performances document that he was identified as "Arthur" as early as 1913.
+Thus Adolph Marx's name change demonstrably took place long before the world had heard of an Austrian named Adolf Hitler, well before the outbreak of World War I, and even a few years before that momentous day when the comic was tagged with the moniker of "Harpo."